noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/House/Desor.md

 Most physically imposing house

-Hooked at the top, bridge stretching over a pit 'to the Abyss', spiked archway, two spiked towers both lit w/ fires that never go out
+A great wall, bowed in and hooked with spikes; a sharply curved bridge stretching over a pit into The Abyss; a spiked archway, two spiked towers on either side - lit with a roaring fire that never goes out.
+Iron gates bearing the House Desor sigil mark the entrance.

-Long red & gold banners slumped over the walls, pits of fire along the path, spider stables along one side.
+Beyond the wall, a great stone castle; long, gaudy red and gold bearing the House Desor sigil; pits with crackling fire on either side of a wide path through the courtyard; giant spiders held in the long stables to the left.

 # Blessing